1iveowl/HttpMachine.PCL/README.md

 ## Breaking changes for version 4.0+
 .NET Standard 2.0+ is now required minimun version.

-Refactoring and simplification of use causes some namespaces to change.
-See example below for guidance.
+Refactoring and simplification of use, have caused some namespaces to change.
+See example below for guidance for usage.

-For instance, while still possible, it's no longer necessary to implement the interface `IHttpCombinedParser`.
-Simply new up the `HttpParserDelegate` and override methods as needed.
+For instance, while still possible, it's no longer necessary to implement the interface `IHttpCombinedParser`, instead simply new up the `HttpParserDelegate`.
+Methods can be overrided if needed.

 ## Breaking changes from version 3.0.1 to 3.1.0
 From version 3.1.0 and forward the ParserHandler must implement `IHttpCombinedParser` instead of using `HttpCombinedParser` (see example code below).